-Nearly 180 years ago, a New England missionary couple in their early 20’s arrived in Hilo.
+Nearly 180 years ago, a young, New England missionary couple arrived in Hilo.
 It was here that they spent the next 50 years of their lives.

-Today, the LYMAN MISSION HOUSE is the oldest wood-frame building on Hawai‘i Island.
-Built in 1839 by David and Sarah Lyman, the house is constructed partly of the local hardwoods koa and ‘ohia and is furnished with original and period decor.
+Today, LYMAN MISSION HOUSE is the oldest wood-frame building on Hawai‘i Island.
+Built in 1839 by David and Sarah Lyman, the house is constructed partly of local hardwoods ( koa and ‘ōhi‘a ), and is furnished with original period decor.

-The museum is located at 276 Haili St. in historic downtown Hilo and is open Monday through Saturday, 10 a.m. to 4:30 p.m.
-Visit www.lymanmuseum.org for tour times.
+The museum is located at 276 Haili St. in historic downtown Hilo, and is open Monday through Friday, 10 a.m.-4:30 p.m.
+Visits are limited to two-hour blocks; go to lymanmuseum.org for tour times.